Besov algebras on Lie groups of polynomial growth: Littlewood-Paley decomposition on groups of polynomial growth, and Besov spaces

 with the obvious adaptation if~$q = \infty$.
 When~$p=q=2$ one recovers the usual Sobolev spaces (see for instance~\cite{bg} for a proof in the case of the Heisenberg group).
 Note that when~$s>0$ one sees easily that~$\|S_0f\|_{L^p(\mathbb G)}$ may be replaced by~$\| f\|_{L^p(\mathbb G)}$.
 Using Bernstein inequalities (Proposition~4.2 of~\cite{furioli}) one gets immediately that if~$0<s$ then

 where recall that~$d$ is the local dimension of~$\G$.

 One can also define the homogeneous counterpart of the above norm:

-but proving that this does provide a (quasi)-Banach space is not an easy matter, and is actually not true in general, even in the euclidean case.
-In the context of Carnot group, the homogeneous space $\dot B^s_{p,q}(\mathbb G)$ can be defined as the set of functions in $\mathcal S'(\mathbb G)$ modulo polynomials, such that the above norm is finite, and this does provide a Banach space (see~\cite{fuhr}).
+but proving that this does provide a (quasi)-Banach space is not an easy matter, and is actually not true in general, even in the euclidean case (see for instance~\cite[Chapter~2]{BCD} for comments on that subject).
+To recover a Banach space in the context of Carnot groups, the homogeneous space $\dot B^s_{p,q}(\mathbb G)$ can be defined as the set of functions in $\mathcal S'(\mathbb G)$ modulo polynomials, such that the above norm is finite (see~\cite{fuhr}).
 In the present study however this will not be an issue, even if the group is not stratified: we define~$\dot B^s_{p,q}(\mathbb G) $ as the completion for the above norm of the set of smooth functions such that~$\Delta_j f \to 0$ as~$j \to -\infty$, and we shall always be considering the intersection of~$\dot B^s_{p,q}(\mathbb G) $ with a Banach space (such as~$L^\infty$).

 Note that Bernstein inequalities imply as in~(\ref{besovembedding}) that

 Besov spaces are often rather defined using the heat flow (the advantage being that it does not require the Littlewood-Paley machinery).
 In \cite{furioli}, the authors prove that if~$s \in \R$, then $f \in B^s_{p,q}(\mathbb G)$ is equivalent to: for all~$t >0$, the function~$e^{t\Delta_{\mathbb G}}f$ belongs to~$L^p(\mathbb G)$ and for $m \geq 0$ greater than~$s$.
 We shall not be using this characterization here.